RetroDECK/ES-DE/USERGUIDE-DEV.md

 This computer (which is confusingly also known as _TRS-80 Color Computer_ even though it's a completely different machine than the _TRS-80_) is emulated using the [XRoar](http://www.6809.org.uk/xroar) emulator.

-This emulator is available for Unix/Linux, macOS and Windows, although on Linux you may need to build it from source code depending on which distribution you're using.
+This emulator is available for Linux, macOS and Windows, although on Linux you may need to build it from source code depending on which distribution you're using.
 Refer to the XRoar website for more information.
 If you manually download or build the emulator yourself then see the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details on where you need to install it.

 In order for XRoar to work correctly you need the ROM files `bas13.rom`, `disk11.rom` and `extbas11.rom`.
 Even without these files the emulator will probably start, but you will likely see random character on screen and few if any games will run correctly.
-On Unix/Linux these files need to be placed into the `~/.xroar/roms` directory and on macOS you need to place them in `~/Library/XRoar/roms`.
+On Linux these files need to be placed into the `~/.xroar/roms` directory and on macOS you need to place them in `~/Library/XRoar/roms`.
 Note that neither of these directories are automatically created by the emulator so you need to create them yourself.
 On Windows you simply place the ROM files into the emulator installation directory next to the xroar.exe binary.

 Following this setup there is not much to it, launching a cartridge or cassette image file will automatically run the game.
 If launching a diskette image you will probably need to manually run the game file from inside the emulated operating system.
 Such commands are beyond the scope of this document, but the following [quick reference PDF](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/Color%20Computer%20Disk%20System%20-%20Quick%20Reference%20Guide%20(Tandy).pdf) provides a good command overview.